Intel-bigdata/SSM/supports/integration-test/README.md

 python test_S3.py -size 10MB -num 10 -v
 ```
 This command will run copy to S3 test on 10 files each of which is 10MB.
-The default values of size and num are 1MB and 100 respectively if not given.
+The values of size and num are 1MB and 100 respectively if not given.

 ### 5. Test Stress/Performance